-All goals and objectives from 1st and 2nd year of Urology training will carry over to the 3rd year of urology training.
-The 3rd year urology resident will add to those goals and objectives the following:
+All goals and objectives from the previous years of Urology training will carry over to the 4th year of urology training.
+The 4th year urology resident will add to those goals and objectives the following:

 - The primary clinical focus of the senior resident year is on inpatient consultative and surgical care during which the individual will acquire increasing levels of autonomy and independence.
 Concomitantly, the senior resident's increasing role in planning and coordinating the educational curriculum will better provide the opportunities to mature an understanding of the role of evidence based medicine, familiarity with current urologic scientific literature, healthcare resource consumption and management while continuing the process of dialogue about medical ethics, professionalism and interpersonal skills.